-Given just how inept and corrupt government has been over the last several years, what might explain this apparent rise in positive thinking about what we can expect from government?
+Given just how inept and corrupt government has been of late, what might explain this apparent rise in positive thinking about what we can expect from government?
 Why aren't we seeing anti-government mindsets being reinforced?

-While we can't provide a conclusive answer to this question, we suspect that the degree of incompetence we saw from the Trump administration may be leading people to reassess past administrations and appreciate that they were, in fact, reasonably competent and responsive.
+While we can't provide a conclusive answer to this question, we suspect that the degree of incompetence we have seen from the current administration may be leading people to reassess past administrations and appreciate that they were, in fact, reasonably competent and responsive.
 Similarly, federal incompetence may be highlighting the good work that state and local governments do.
 In other words, the degree of government breakdown may be illuminating that true ineptitude and corruption is the exception rather than the rule.
 If this is true, then it is realistic to expect government to do better-it typically does do better.
-And it is, of course, possible that the Biden administration might be affecting these shifts, though we don't yet know from research conducted to this point.
-Peer discourse sessions that we are holding in April 2021 should help us begin to answer these questions.
+While we can't say for sure whether this interpretation is correct, we will explore it further in upcoming research.

-There is a shared desire for greater social and political unity but competing understanding of what this means.
+There is a shared desire for greater social and political unity, but competing understandings of what this means.

-In peer discourse sessions in May-June and December 2020, participants bemoaned our country's current divisions and talked about the need for greater unity.
-Deeper analysis has revealed that this common call for more unity actually stems from two conflicting ways of thinking.
+In peer discourse sessions, participants consistently bemoaned our country's current divisions and talked about the need for greater unity.
+Deeper analysis revealed that this common call for more unity actually stemmed from two conflicting ways of thinking.

-Some participants-who have tended to be but were not exclusively white men-adopted a nostalgic view, assuming that unity meant a restoration of an imagined past in which the country was socially and politically united.
+Some participants-who tended to be but were not exclusively white men-adopted a nostalgic view, assuming that unity meant a restoration of an imagined past in which the country was socially and politically united.
 To the extent that unity existed in the past, it was premised on centering white men and was based on the exclusion and marginalization of others.
 This nostalgic model of unity is essentially a regressive model of restoration of this social order.